 Arlington: River Meadows Park

 Situated on a former homestead, this 150-acre River Meadows Park has so much for kids to enjoy!
-The parking lot appears to be open as of June 2020.

 A loop trail of about two miles goes around the perimeter of the park, offering river access and plenty of spots for kids to stretch out and enjoy.
 The river trail has plenty of smaller trails jutting off from it where kids can skip rocks, wade in the river, or have a snack.